NISHKARSHrj/flip-focus-app/README.md

 ## 💬 Support

-If you run into an issue or have a feature idea, open an [issue](https://github.com/NISHKARSHrj/flip-focus-app/issues) — feedback shapes the roadmap above..
+If you run into an issue or have a feature idea, open an [issue](https://github.com/NISHKARSHrj/flip-focus-app/issues) — feedback shapes the roadmap above.

 ---